Providing both parents and their children with resources to enhance communication and literacy development

 Owner, Founder, and Speech-Language Pathologist

-Mrs. Overton meets with students in our office at
+Mrs. Overton meets with students age 4-17 in our office at

 8101 Hinson Farm Road, Suite 118 Alexandria, VA 22306.

 Courtney Overton, MS, CCC-SLP is a nationally certified speech-language pathologist.
-She is licensed in New Jersey and Virginia and has extensive experience in the public school system at the primary and secondary levels.
-Courtney is also an adjunct faculty member at the University of Maryland.
+She is licensed in Virginia and has extensive experience in the public school system at the primary and secondary levels.
+Courtney is also an adjunct professor at Emerson College.

 Courtney is currently a doctoral student in literacy, culture, and language education at Indiana University with a minor in educational leadership.
 She earned a master's degree in speech-language pathology at Emerson College in Boston, Massachusetts.
 Courtney earned a bachelor's degree in speech-language pathology, minor in linguistics, and certificate in American Sign Language at the University of Pittsburgh in Pittsburgh, Pennsylvania.

-Ms. Hutchison meets with students in their homes.
+Ms. Hutchison meets with students age 4-10 in their homes.

 Leigh Hutchison, M.Ed., is a Virginia state-certified Special Education teacher.
 She completed her graduate studies at George Mason University in Fairfax, Virginia to earn a master’s degree in Special Education.
 Leigh earned a bachelor’s degree in Elementary Education at the University of South Carolina.
 She began teaching as a first-grade teacher at an international school in Brussels, Belgium.
 Leigh then moved to Virginia and taught as a second-grade teacher in a public school.
 After a few years as a general education teacher, she decided to become a special education teacher.

-Ms. Byrd works with students during the summer enrichment program.
+Ms. Byrd works with students during the school year and at the summer enrichment program.

 Ms. Reichelt works with students during the summer enrichment program.